bthurber/kmm-scale/blogpost/kmm1-1.md

 # Test environment

-We reached out to the ScaleLab team at [https://scalelab.redhat.com/](https://scalelab.redhat.com/) to explain our use case and to request a loan of machines we could use for our testing.

-The team provided 69 systems in total, all equal, and with the following specifications:
+The test environmnt consisted of 69 systems in total, all equal, and with the following specifications:

 - Dell R650 with 512Gb of RAM, 3TB NVME, 2*1.8Tb SSD + 1* 447GB SSD, powered by the Intel(R) Xeon(R) Gold 6330 CPU @ 2.00GHz processor reported as 112 CPU's (dual processor, 56 cores, 112 threads).